Speedygeek/ZendeskApi_v2/README.md

 ASYNC Support
 --------------
 As of 12/4/2012 the project now has complete async support for net4.0 + and for Portable Class Libraries.
 The PCL synchronous support was removed since windows phone is not meant to have synchronous tasks like this.
+Also note that you must have nuget 2.1+ to get the portable class library version!

 For any API related questions please email api@zendesk.com, thanks!